Nutrition & Health

-Superstar staff member Jack Neumann gives us the lowdown on the 2018 Bribie Tri.
+Superstar staff member and triathlete Jack Neumann gives us the lowdown on the 2018 Bribie Tri.

 The Bribie Tri has been an event which has been on the bucket list for a long time now.
 For local Brisbane triathletes it is an event that people find themselves re-visiting a couple times a year.
 NOW I KNOW WHY!
 My first experience at the Bribie Tri Long (1km swim, 30km ride and 8km run) last weekend was a really positive experience for me, not only due to the awesome organisation of the event but also because I was able to tick off a couple of boxes for my own personal progression.